josdem/hugo/content/techtalk/ux/webdriverio_getting_started.md

 categories = ["techtalk", "code", "NodeJS", "JavaScript","WebdriverIO"]
 +++

 [WebdriverIO](https://webdriver.io/) Is an automation framework based in [NodeJS](https://nodejs.org/en/) designed to support cross-browser testing and modern mobile native applications.
 It's archictecture is based on plugins you can use to extend easily functionlality.
 WebdriverIO rely on [WebDriver](https://w3c.github.io/webdriver/) protocols that guarantees a true cross-browsing experience and also is a truly open source project driven by [OpenJSFoundation](https://openjsf.org/).
 Let's start by installing NodeJS in our computer, I highly recommend to use [NVM](https://github.com/nvm-sh/nvm) so you can manage different versions.
-Once installed let's create a new directory named `webdriverio-getting-started` and execute this command:
+Once installed let's create a new directory named `webdriverio-getting-started` and execute this command inside that new directory:

 ```bash
 npm init